Forest Downs Clarion-Limestone Behind Dietrich's Big Day; A-C Valley/Union Edges Cranberry in Slugfest

 Dunn had a big afternoon for C-L, driving in four.

-Wiant went 2 for 4 with two RBIs and Jocalyn Henry went 2 for 3 with a RBI for the Lions.
+Wiant went 2 for 4 with two RBIs and Jocalyn Henry went 2 for 3 with an RBI for the Lions.

 Girt and Samantha Simpson also doubled for C-L (0-3).